georgiacarr123/McrDig/day_four_five/step3.md

 # Post Component

-We can now render ay HTML string to the DOM by passing it into our `dom.render` method.
+We can now render any HTML string to the DOM by passing it into our `dom.render` method.

 For this application, any HTML rendered to the DOM by JavaScript will be encapsulated inside its own function for re-usability.
 We will call these functions _components_.